-Houses of Children and Young People (DDMs)
+Children and Youth Centres (DDMs)

 DDMs represent one of the largest leisure facilities in the Czech Republic.
 They offer more than 2,300 after-school activities, ateliers, courses and groups.
 They organize a vast number of public events: theatre, singing and dancing performances, exhibitions, shows, competitions, celebrations of various holidays etc. Within DDMs in Prague there is also a sports stadium, a technicians’ station, a natural scientists’ station, a horse riding centre and other leisure time centres.